katsucodes247/bitcoinpy-www/content/_index.md

 +++
-title = "BitcoinPy"
-[data]
-baseChartOn = 3
-colors = ["#627c62", "#11819b", "#ef7f1a", "#4e1154"]
-columnTitles = ["Section", "Status", "Author"] fileLink = "content/projects.csv"
+title = "Bitcoin resource for Python developers" description = "Learn how to develop for Bitcoin using Python projects and tooling" [data] baseChartOn = 3 colors = ["#627c62", "#11819b", "#ef7f1a", "#4e1154"] columnTitles = ["Section", "Status", "Author"] fileLink = "content/projects.csv"
 title = "Projects"
 +++
 {{< block "grid-2" >}}
 {{< column >}}

 # Home of Bitcoin Python

-**BitcoinPy** is aiming to be the ultimate Python resource for Bitcoin.
+**BitcoinPy** is aiming to be the ultimate Bitcoin resource for Python developers.

-Goal of BitcoinPy is to be a living documentation of Bitcoin related Python libraries and tools, along with code examples of how to interact with Bitcoin using Python.
+BitcoinPy is a **living documentation** of Bitcoin related Python libraries and tools with emphasis on providing **code examples** how to use Python to develop and interact with Bitcoin.

 {{< button "docs/" "Get Started" >}}